louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Explain how digital signatures are produced using a hash function and a public-key cryptosystem.
 How are digital signatures checked?

+To sign a message using hashing and public key cryptography first the message is hashed to produce.

 ###Explain how digital signatures are verified.

 ###It is well known that if an efficient integer factorisation algortithm was found the RSA cryptosystem would be broken.
 Why?